reinteractive-open/installfest_guides/source/guides/installfest/getting_started.md

 ![Rails default homepage](/images/guides/onrails5.png)

 Now that you've created the Rails application you should open this folder using Sublime.

-Open up Sublime, then open the quick_blog folder that was just generated.
+Open up Sublime (or your chosen text editor).

+From there, select `file -> open...` and navigate to the quick_blog folder that was just generated.
+Note: If you open the entire folder - rather than just a file - you will find it much easier to navigate your project.

 ## Creating basic functionality